 Preliminary outcomes of proton radiation therapy to treat high-risk neuroblastoma primary tumors have been published, demonstrating acceptable efficacy and toxicity.

 Postconsolidation therapy is designed to treat potential MRD after SCT.
-Radiation therapy has been used to treat the primary site and sometimes to areas of incompletely resolved metastases.
-For high-risk patients in remission after SCT, dinutuximab combined with GM-CSF and IL-2 are given in concert with isotretinoin and have been shown to improve EFS.[35,36]
+Radiation therapy has been used to treat the primary site and sometimes areas of incompletely resolved metastases.
+For high-risk patients in remission after SCT, dinutuximab combined with GM-CSF given in concert with isotretinoin have been shown to improve EFS.[33,34]

 Evidence (all treatments):

-Treatment of bony metastatic disease is also considered to maximize disease control, delivered at the time of primary tumor bed irradiation.
+Treatment of bony metastatic disease, delivered at the time of primary tumor bed irradiation, is also considered to maximize disease control.
 Radiation therapy to metastatic disease sites is determined on an individual basis or according to protocol guidelines for patients enrolled in studies.
 Many children present with widespread bony metastases.
-Because it is not feasible to irradiate all initial sites, the current practice is to treat the sites that have not responded, as assessed by MIBG before SCT.[31,46,47] Metastatic sites identified at diagnosis that did not receive radiation during frontline therapy appeared to have a higher risk of involvement at first relapse relative to previously irradiated metastatic sites.
+Because it is not feasible to irradiate all initial sites, the current practice is to treat the sites that have not responded, as assessed by MIBG before SCT.[29,45,46] Metastatic sites identified at diagnosis that did not receive radiation during frontline therapy appeared to have a higher risk of involvement at first relapse relative to previously irradiated metastatic sites.
+In a retrospective series of 159 children with high-risk stage M neuroblastoma, focal irradiation was delivered to all metastatic sites, regardless of response to chemotherapy, unless metastases were too numerous.
+The 5-year control rate of irradiated metastatic sites was 81%.
+Metastases that became MIBG negative after chemotherapy were significantly less likely to recur than the sites that remained MIBG positive.
+Patients who did not relapse in their irradiated metastatic sites had improved OS.
+When feasible to deliver radiation therapy, including to sites that resolved with induction chemotherapy, radiation therapy was more than 90% effective in providing disease control in those metastatic sites.
 These observations support the current paradigm of irradiating metastases that persist by MIBG uptake after induction chemotherapy in high-risk patients.
 Irradiation of more than 50% of the bone marrow is not advised.

 In cases where diffuse bone metastases remain after induction chemotherapy, high-dose chemotherapy is followed by reassessment before deciding on consolidative radiation therapy.